 Steffen Kotre, of the AfD (whose parliamentary group had presented the other motion), criticized the resolutions of the factions in the governing coalition.
 “It’s nothing more than an interference in the affairs a foreign country,” he said.
 Kotre said that Georgia would decide at the ballot box if it wanted to join the EU, or not.
 He did not raise issues about violations and repression weeks and months prior to the election.

 Kotre spread falsehoods in his speech.
 For example, he claimed that the “Transparency of Foreign Influence Law” in Georgia was the same as the one in the US.
-He also accused members of of spreading propaganda, while he himself repeated the Russian narrative, claiming: “Without foreign funding, without external influence of the Maidan, Ukraine would not have been able position itself against Russia this way.”
+He also accused members of parliament of spreading propaganda, while he himself repeated the Russian narrative, claiming: “Without foreign funding, without external influence of the Maidan, Ukraine would not have been able position itself against Russia this way.”

 Members of other parliamentary parties heckled Kotre as he spoke.